hallerp/atmt_2022/README.md

   for your system.
 - only use `--train-on-tiny` for testing.
 This will train a dummy model on the `tiny_train` split.
+- --cuda flag if you want to train on a GPU, e.g. using Google Colab

 # Evaluating a trained model